miklevin/MikeLev.in/botify-api.md

         Analysis count: 12, Most recent analysis: 20241105

     Data saved to projects_with_multiple_analyses.csv
-    Config.txt regenerated from CSV data.
+    candidates.txt regenerated from CSV data.

 **Rationale**: This script builds a dataset of Botify projects suitable for link-graph visualization by:
-1. Reading organizations from config.txt
+1. Reading organizations from candidates.txt
 2. Fetching all projects for each organization
 3. Identifying projects with multiple analyses (2+)
-4. Saving results to CSV and regenerating config.txt
+4. Saving results to CSV and regenerating candidates.txt
 5. Using rate limiting and progress tracking to handle interruptions

-The result is a clean, deduplicated dataset of projects with sufficient historical data for meaningful link analysis, which can be continuously expanded by adding new organizations to config.txt.
+The result is a clean, deduplicated dataset of projects with sufficient historical data for meaningful link analysis, which can be continuously expanded by adding new organizations to candidates.txt.

 # Download Link Graph: How to Download a Link Graph for a Specified Organization, Project, and Analysis For Website Visualization.